-The season is theoretically from July to September, but to get better chances to see them, I warmly recommend to go in August.
+The season is theoretically from July to September, but to get better chances to see them, I warmly recommend going in August.
 It is important to point out that with Nature nothing is guaranteed.

 In my case, we were lucky on the first weekend, mid-August.
 We spotted a group of 6/8 individuals right in the middle of the Sound of Mull, only 2 hours by boat from Lochaline.
 The same day, another boat made the entire trip to the Isle of Coll, 4 hours from Lochaline, they saw a group of about 20 individuals!

-On the second weekend, end of August, the weather was less sunny.
+On the second weekend, at the end of August, the weather was less sunny.
 It could have been one of the reasons why we were less lucky.
 We made the 4 hours trip to Coll, but we only had a glimpse of the fin of one basking shark.
 To compensate, we were lucky enough to see a sunfish at the surface!
-Divers go to Bali to see mola-molas, and you can actually also come to Scotland to see them.

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly into your inbox.